Practice Essentials

 The exact frequency of facial soft-tissue injuries related to sports participation is unknown.
 This is, in part, due to the minor nature of many injuries, which can lead to underreporting.
 It may also be due to the wide variation that is seen between demographic groups and between specific sports.

 Previous reports estimate sports participation to account for 3-29% of all facial injuries.
 [5] In terms of overall sports-related injury, facial trauma accounts for 11-40% of injuries attended to by medical professionals.
 Most injuries are reported in males, particularly those aged 10-29 years.
-Sports that mandate the use of helmets and face masks tend to have fewer soft-tissue injuries compared with sports that do not mandate the use of such equipment.
+Sports that mandate the use of helmets, mouth guards, and face shields tend to have fewer soft-tissue injuries compared with sports that do not mandate the use of such equipment.
+[12]

 Sport-Specific Biomechanics